AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/practical-segment-definition-and-creation.md

 team: Technical Marketing
 thumbnail: 37391.jpg
 kt: 5821
 role: User
 level: Beginner
 exl-id: f85b49b0-0919-44c6-8a53-1ffda3dd071c
 ---
-# Practical Segment Definition and Creation
+# Practical segment definition and creation

 This video walks you through a process of defining your segments, and then breaking them down by the traits/signals that you will need to create them.